Toxicologist: Forensic & Clinical Toxicology Case Review & Expert Witness

 Carbon Monoxide Exposure

 Our expert and board certified toxicologists have several decades of experience specializing in forensic, clinical, and general toxicology.
 They have opined on hundreds of cases involving toxicology and have been qualified as experts in a variety of disciplines.
-Their formal education and training has primarily focused on the toxicological and pharmacological aspects of drug, chemical and alcohol exposure and have extensive experience while practicing toxicology.
+Their formal education and training has been primarily focused on the toxicological and pharmacological aspects of drug, chemical and alcohol exposure and have extensive experience while practicing toxicology.
 They have held prestigious positions at a variety of institutions including a Medical Examiner's Office, the United States Government, and academia.
 In addition to a wide breath of practical experience, they all currently hold faculty appointments at Universities with internationally recognized programs that focus on toxicology and forensic science.
 Our toxicologists teach various courses in forensic pharmacology, forensic toxicology, and the toxicology of environmental and occupational chemicals and are engaged in various scholarly activities with active research programs.

 All have authored numerous scientific publications, articles and books related to toxicology and have appeared on a variety of media outlets.
 As a qualified toxicologists, we provide excellent consulting services to various professionals seeking scientific advisement and/or expert testimony.